RainbowResort/coppermine/plugins/newsletter/readme.txt

 * Populate subscriber stats on catlist from subscribers table instead of the
 * Add confirmation JS dialog for category deleting
 * Add a check to all files if the plugin is installed in the first place or if an ex-subscriber is accessing the link in error
-* Config changes entered during plugin install are not being taken into account